cbg-ethz/QuasiFit/README.md

 curateSample('quasispecies.fasta')
 ```

 where `quasispecies.fasta` is the output file of QuasiRecomb.
-The curateSample converts QuasiRecomb's output to a QuasiFit input file and includes the minimal number of unobserved haplotypes to make the haplotype graph connected with one component for given k.
+The curateSample script converts QuasiRecomb's output to a QuasiFit input file and includes the minimal number of unobserved haplotypes to make the haplotype graph connected with one component for given k.